stburke-cmu/burke-samantha-portfolio/final_project_partII.md

       * Join Nuclear Matters to help raise awareness

 ## Audience/User stories
-  l.
-My target audience is anyone that's concerned about the environment.
+  1. My target audience is anyone that's concerned about the environment.
 Frankly, we all probably should be.
+      * Right now, they are just screenshots.
-  l.
-User stories
+  1. User stories:
-    * I want to learn how to reduce my carbon footprint so that I can help preserve the earth.
+      *   "I want to learn how to reduce my carbon footprint so that I can help preserve the earth."
-    * I know climate change is real and I want to help, but I don't want to change my lifestyle.
+      *   "I know climate change is real and I want to do my part, but I need to educate myself."

 ## Research Process
 I started my process by creating a wireframe in Balsamiq.
 It was very preliminary, but it helped me get the layout sorted out.
 I showed this to the people I interviewed.
 The feedback helped me create a stronger introduction and rethink some of my graphics.
 Next, I started putting my work into Shorthand.
 Based on the feedback I got after showing this version, I decided to change my story line.
 It helped me build a stronger introduction, eliminate some of the fluff, and focus on the important information.